inoue0426/rcellminer_prep/README.md

 This repository contains the code for data curation from rcellminer.

-To obtain gene expression, copy number variation, drug response, and mutation data, execute the following command in the terminal:
+To obtain gene expression, copy number variation, drug response, mutation data, and mechanism of action, execute the following command in the terminal:
 ```
 Rscript data_curation.r
 ```